-Our Lady's follows the guidance set out in Part 4 of Keeping Children Safe in Education 2021, covering both levels of allegations and concerns:
+Our Lady of Perpetual Succour Catholic Primary School follows the guidance set out in Part 4 of 'Keeping Children Safe in Education 2022', covering both levels of allegations and concerns:

-- 1. Allegations that may meet the harms threshold. - 2.Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
+1. Allegations that may meet the harms threshold.

+2. Allegation/concerns that do not meet the harms threshold - referred to as 'low level concerns'.